-#2 Wyoming Migration Corridor Priority: Wyoming Range Mule Deer
+Wyoming Migration Corridor Priority: Wyoming Range Mule Deer

-The Wyoming Range mule deer herd is one of the premier mule deer populations for both hunting and wildlife viewing.
+The Wyoming Range mule deer herd is one of the premier mule deer populations for both hunting and wildlife viewing in the intermountain west.
 This herd has complex and dynamic movement patterns with some mule deer migrating extensive distances (150+ miles) between high elevation summer ranges to several distinct winter range complexes.
 GPS telemetry studies have demonstrated that individual mule deer have a strong fidelity to the same summer and winter ranges.
-By analyzing 505 migration sequences (269 North--Piney/LaBarge and 236 South-Kemmerer/Cokeville) from 126 collared mule deer (63 deer from North and 63 from South) the WGFD has identified a draft Wyoming Range Mule Deer Migration Corridor.
-Proactive management is necessary to assure persistence of migration corridors as mule deer cross a mix of land ownership and landuse patterns.
-The WGFD is currently developing the Biological Risk and Opportunity Assessment through public engagement prior to designating this corridor.
-Additional collaring was initiated in March 2019 on previously un-sampled winter ranges of the herd unit to address known data gaps.
+The WGFD will be analyzing GPS collar data with the BBMM in order to identify a draft Wyoming Range mule deer migration corridor within the next year.
+Proactive management is necessary to assure persistence of migration corridors as mule deer cross a mix of land ownership and land-use patterns.
+To be consistent with Executive Order 2020-1, WGFD will complete a threat evaluation in order to determine if the designation process should be pursued, once the BBMM data is finalized.